ChiperSage/Login-Register-Codeigniter4/README.md

-Here's a README file for the `UserController` code:

----

-# UserController for CodeIgniter 4
+# UserAuth for CodeIgniter 4

 ## Overview

-The `UserController` is a controller class for managing user-related operations in a CodeIgniter 4 application.
+A controller class for managing user-related operations in a CodeIgniter 4 application.
 It handles user creation, updates, deletion, and role assignment.

 ## Features